 4. You guys just go off and leave us alone.
-You're so busy talking about your [weekend, boyfriend, vacation or other personal matters] that you can't bother to come over here and answer the alarms.
+You're so busy talking about your personal matters that you can't bother to come over here and answer the alarms.

 Response: I'm sorry that happened.
 I will tell my center director (or nurse manager) that you have observed times when staff was not responsive.
 I know she/he will want to make sure this doesn't happen again.